 How does grammar develop?

 It will do so as children are exposed to language.
-That’s why it is so important to provide your little one with learning opportunities and model a varied and complex language for her to be able to use it later on.
+That’s why it is so important to provide your little one with learning opportunities and model a varied and complex language for them to be able to use it later on.

 - Read a book.
 Story time can be a great opportunity to hear and absorb the correct use of grammar.
-Read books at a steady pace, with the right volume and pronunciation, so she can take it all in.
+Read books at a steady pace, with the right volume and pronunciation, so they can take it all in.

 - Narrative play: When you are playing together describe what you are doing.
 You can take turns.
 Go first and model how to describe the actions you are doing during the game and then your little one can go next.
-You will have a blast listening to her creative ideas!
+You will have a blast listening to their creative ideas!

 - Describe: Model how you describe a noun.
 You can start with easier ones, like a cup or a chair, and then escalate to some nouns that might be more fun to talk about.
 For example, a toy, a friend, or a grandparent.